MangoShip/MangoShip.github.io/blog/NBody/NBodyWebGPU.md

 2. Does `144` FPS has to do with any hardware restrictions?
 Like is the refresh rate of my monitor restricting the FPS to go over `144` FPS?
 Is there any way to remove this restriction?
 3. Similiar to Question 1, can I make any changes to pipelines, buffers, bindgroups, or command encoder to increase the performance?

-Anyway, I felt accomplished when I created a cool-looking particle simulation like this:
+Anyway, look at this cool-looking particle simulation:

 ![Alt Text](https://media.giphy.com/media/MgJ8eaeOKaAzHk7ywF/giphy.gif)

 #### My Personal Device Info: